Corentin7301/NUXT-BLOG-TEMPLATE/content/articles/DOCUMENTATION.md

   It's possible to have an example in 1 - 12 Example files.

   * Delete 1 - 12 Example files.
+  * To save the modifications, just "commit" and "push".

 * ### With Forestry.io :